net-daemon/docs/docs/v3/extensions/tts.md

 ```

-If you use source deployment with NetDaemon add-on or docker image this is dependency is already included.
-If you are missing it please add:
+If you use source deployment with the NetDaemon add-on or Docker image this dependency is already included.
+If you are missing it add:

 ```cmd
 dotnet add package JoySoftware.NetDaemon.Extensions.Tts
 ```

-And add the tts service to host in `program.cs`
+And add the tts service to the host in `program.cs`:

 ```csharp
 await Host.CreateDefaultBuilder(args)